sulu/web-twig/docs/image.md

-# Web Images Twig Extension
+# Web Image Twig Extension

-The web images twig extension gives you a simple and efficient way to handle your image over twig.
+The web image twig extension gives you a simple and efficient way to handle your image over twig.

 ## Setup